 From 2011-2015 Fenella recorded a number of radio shows with Simon.
-They were based around themes such as gospel, Motown, love songs, film and show soundtracks.
+They were based around themes including gospel, Motown, love songs, film and show soundtracks.
 Some included interviews with Fenella's friends: Cult TV Themes (Kate O'Mara) and Jazz on a Summer's Day (Cleo Laine & Annie Ross).
 More details and links to listen online to shows that are still available click here.

 Fenella in Skins (2012)